eisenbruch/trafficvision-chrome-extension/README.md

    - **MY ROUTES** - Your saved routes
 5. Click **FULL SITE ↗** to open the full TrafficVision.Live website in a new tab
 6. Click any route or camera to view details

+### Background Music

+The extension supports persistent background music streaming:

+1. Open the extension and click the settings icon (⚙️)
+2. Click the **MUSIC** button to toggle on/off
+3. Music will continue playing even when you close the side panel
+4. The music stream is managed by a background service worker
+5. To stop the music, reopen the extension and toggle music off

 ### Extension Options